Course Design Review (OSCQR)

 Develop Action Plan

-Meet with instructional designer and peer-reviewer (if requested) to discuss Course Design Reviews with the OSCQR tool and identify course updates.
+Meet with instructional designer to discuss Course Design Reviews with the OSCQR tool and identify course updates.
 Multiple meetings may occur during this phase to discuss course design.

 Update Course Design